Jbachtiger/ci-pp4-the-unconventional-programmer/README.md

 ### Content

-The content for the blog post was researched and taken from the following websites:
+The content for the blog post was taken purely for illustrative purposes and not written by me.
+Below are the details of who wrote each post and where it was taken from:

 1. Code Academy - [Coding Projects for Beginners](https://www.codecademy.com/resources/blog/coding-projects-for-beginners/)
 2. Create Learn - [Easy Games to Code](https://www.create-learn.us/blog/easy-games-to-code/)